 The heat was unbearable, so I thought to go for a while to the beach since it was still early for the Mass.
 I returned after a few hours because I went to a distant beach on the edge of the island that I really liked.
 It was a tropical landscape that would be very quiet if there hadn't been for the canteen-beach bar with loud dance music.
 Fortunately, the beach is really long, so you can go far enough to hardly be able to have to listen to it.
 When I returned to the church, everything had been prepared and waited for the people, especially the Fanouropites, to arrive.
 The crowd began to fill the courtyard, and the church, being rather small, was totally packed as if it were a bus during rush hour.
 The shelves that were in place for this purpose were filled with Fanouropites.
 They looked like the Babylon Gardens, but instead of vegetation, delicious cakes full of smell were hanging about.
 After the Mass had ended, the cake was shared all over the people that came, the musicians started playing and some were bold enough to find some space to dance, while early in the night, the feast came to an end.

 The day after St. Fanourios is the eve of St. John the Baptist, yet another great celebration.
-While getting to my favorite beach mentioned above, I discovered the respective church nearby.
+While getting to my favourite beach mentioned above, I discovered the respective church nearby.
 I sat to meet the organizers, during the time they were preparing the courtyard.
 The pots were already in the fire, and tables were everywhere.
 I had my morning coffee under the big tree in the yard and after a while, I went down to the beach.

-In Kos there is a neighborhood of Muslims, Platani, where this community has always lived.
+In Kos there is a neighbourhood of Muslims, Platani, where this community has always lived.
 I went to meet them and got inside Ayshe's house, where, along with her friends, they were filling and wrapping flowers of zucchini.
 They were preparing for a celebration and had to wrap hundreds of them.
 They offered me sweet watermelon, which was very tasty and for my bad luck I did not have enough time to stay for lunch where the flowers would have been cooked.
 There I met sweet Hatice, age 81, who invited me to her house that looked like it came out from another time.

 The last photos I took on the island were with the three girls from Chaichoutes, Fay, Isabella, and Irene.
 We went to the salt lake in Tigaki, a seaside settlement with plenty of tourism.
-The salt lake offered a surreal and yet characteristic backdrop for these photos.
+The salt lake offered a surreal yet characteristic backdrop for these photos.
 We walked long enough to reach the middle of the lake, on mud and hard salt.
 But the experience was very nice and the scenery was breathtaking since we were there just before the sunset.
 A girl on a horse came to greet us for a few minutes.
 It was during her riding experience that she offers to tourists around sunset time.
-Overall, I have met many interesting people in Kos and while I had the island as a pure tourist destination, I finally found pieces of tradition and some new places, which would definitely make a next visit very pleasant.
+Overall, I have met many interesting people in Kos and while I had the island as a pure tourist destination, I finally found pieces of tradition and some new places, which would definitely make my next visit very pleasant.